 We were at the starting line at 6 o'clock even though the race wouldn't start until 7.
+We wanted to make sure we started up front.
 At first the starting gun malfunctioned, but then we were on our way.

 We received our first stamp, there would be several more checkpoints along the way

 Right from the start we were in a small group of cyclists.
 After 10 km a very fast group passed, which we moved into.
 In the first long descend and the following hills the group fell apart again.
-Especially during the climbs we managed to move forward several places.
-On the flat sections we had to pay attention not to drive into anyone and stay ahead.
+Especially during the climbs we managed to move forward several places toward the front.
+On the flat sections we had to pay attention not to cycle into anyone and stay ahead, some people were definitely less used to cycle in groups.
 We arrived at the first checkpoint in approximately 40th position.
-Last year we had taken short breaks at every stop, now we just kept going.
+Last year we had taken short breaks at every stop, but now we just kept going.
 We wanted to finish among the first 100 cyclists.

 The first checkpoint in St. Vith.